adewalegbadamosi/dronedispatch/Drones/ReadMe.txt

 * Maximum allowable fleet is 10.
 * A drone can only load a medication per trip.
 * The  **model** of drone is mapped to Ids i.e   Lightweight = 1,   Middleweight = 2,    Cruiserweight = 3,  Heavyweight = 4 .
 * The **state** of drone is mapped to Ids i.e  Idle = 0,   Loading = 1,   Loaded = 2,  Delivering = 3,    Delivered = 4,  Returning = 5  .
 * Medication delivery status are mapped to Ids i.e   Loaded = 1,  InTransit = 2,  Delivered = 3  .
 * After successful loading of medication, drone state changes to **Loaded**, medication delivery status changes to **Loaded** too.
-* Drone state and battery level changes in succession, at every 2 minutes or based on time of battery check (battery check drains battery life).
+* Drone state and battery level changes in succession, at every 2 minutes or based on time of battery check.
 * If battery level drop below 25% in transit, drone will complete the delivery with reserve but cannot embark on another trip except recharged.
 * Drone battery recharge to full capacity by recharging in gas station.
 * Medication delivery status changes as drone state changes